-A. Curriculum: The following are required (course syllabi in Appendix):
+A. Curriculum: The following are required:

-- Two specific courses in Neuroscience: - o Fundamentals of Neuroscience 1 (NSCI 770); and - o Fundamentals of Neuroscience 2 (NSCI 772); - A minimum of two elective courses in neuroscience or other areas relevant to the degree; - Electives should be identified and approved in consultation with the advisor and dissertation committee: - Enrollment in Neuroscience Journal Club (NSCI 761) during the first three years; - o Beginning year 4 through completion of degree, student should enroll in/attend a journal club selected by the student and advisor; - Enrollment each year in Neuroscience FORUM (NSCI 760), this includes one presentation of a research seminar to the program faculty and fellow students each year; - The first presentation will be in the second semester of year 2; - Attendance at all Neuroscience-sponsored Seminars; - A scientific writing course; - Dissertation research: - Students must register for research credits each semester as NSCI 797.
+- Four total courses: - Two specific courses in Neuroscience: - Fundamentals of Neuroscience (NSCI 770); - Functional Neuroanatomy (NSCI SPTP 793A); - And a minimum of 2 electives (at least one should be a proseminar in Neuroscience e.g., Proseminar in Behavioral Neuroscience, Proseminar in Stroke, or Proseminar in Neural Circuits). - Electives should be identified and approved in consultation with the advisor and dissertation committee; - Enrollment in Neuroscience Journal Club (NSCI 761) during the first three years; - o Beginning year 4 through completion of degree, student should enroll in/attend a journal club selected by the student and advisor; - Enrollment each year in Neuroscience FORUM (NSCI 760), this includes one presentation of a research seminar to the program faculty and fellow students each year; - The first presentation will be in the second semester of year 2; - Attendance at all Neuroscience-sponsored seminars (Students are not required to enroll in Seminar, but are expected to attend); - A scientific writing course (e.g., BMS 720); - Dissertation research: - Students must register for research credits each semester as NSCI 797.
 Performance is graded satisfactory, unsatisfactory or incomplete by their dissertation advisor.
 The expected learning outcomes, mechanism of evaluation and criteria for grading for this course is described in the NSCI 797 syllabus.
 Students are expected to make progress on their research while engaging in course work, journal club, teaching, and seminar attendance;